 1. Personal hygiene

-Using light makeup and avoiding using fair coloring, because your head will touch your partner's face and both of you may sweat when dancing.
-Be aware that some people are allergic to certain scents and chemicals in hair sprays, makeups and perfumes.
+Use light makeup and avoid heavy makeup, oil and hair coloring because in tango your head will touch your partner's face and body, and both of you may sweat.
+Be aware that some people may be allergic to certain scents or chemicals in hair sprays, makeups and perfumes.

-Your outfit should match the elegance and beauty of the dance.
+Your outfit should match and enhance the beauty of the dance.
 Men look good in suits, not T-shirts and jeans.
-Ladies look good in dress or skirt, not too long or too exposed.
-Some women come to the milonga in exotic costumes, which to me is a little odd.
-Women should avoid wearing ornaments that will scrap the outfit of the man or rub his chest.
-Men wear leather shoes.
-Women wear high-heeled tango shoes.
+Ladies look better in dresses or skirts - not too long or too exposed.
+Women should avoid wearing ornaments that may scrap the outfit of the man or rub his chest.
+Men should wear leather shoes.
+Women should wear high-heeled tango shoes.
 Sneakers and sandals are inappropriate.

-In Buenos Aires, when the guests enter a milonga, they are cordially received by the host, who will then take them to the seat.
+In Buenos Aires, when the guests enter a milonga, they are cordially received by the host, who then take them to the seat.
 In a small venue, men and women are seated separately on different sides of the room.
-If the venue is large, men and women may sit at separate tables, but the tables are mixed to facilitate the invitation.
+In a large venue, men and women sit at different tables, but the tables are mixed to facilitate cabeceo.
 Unless a request to sit together is made, couples and friends who come together are seated separately to ensure everyone the same opportunity to invite others or be invited by others.

 In Buenos Aires, women change shoes in the lady’s room rather than at the table.
-Men, too, go to the men’s room to comb the hair, tidy the tie, change a shirt, or put on some perfume between the tandas.
-This is not only for looking good, but also for courtesy and showing respect to others and the dance.
+Men, too, go to the men’s room to comb the hair, tidy the tie, change shirts, or put on some perfume between tandas.
+This is not only for looking good, but also for showing courtesy and respect to others and the dance.

 6. The couple

-If the couple is not dating, it would be better if they do not sit together, otherwise people may avoid inviting the lady out of respect and courtesy.
+If the couple are not dating, it would be advisable that they do not sit together, otherwise other men may avoid inviting the lady out of respect and courtesy.
 A dating couple only dance with each other; therefore, they should not occupy a table easily accessible by others.
 Such seats should be left to those who need to do cabeceo.
 In Buenos Aires, a dating couple usually sit at a quiet corner.
 They do not dance with others, neither do other people bother them.

 7. Equal opportunity

 With the exception of dating couples, all dancers have equal opportunities to dance with anyone else in the milonga.
 There should be no discrimination and coterie.
 Cliquing is inappropriate in the milonga because it causes segregation, making it difficult for others to invite members of the clique.
-Women should avoid sitting with male friends and dance only with them, and vise versa.
-Separate seating helps to create integration and prevent cliquing.
+Women should avoid sitting with male friends and dance only with them.
+Separate seating helps to prevent cliquing and create integration.

 Part Two: Invitation